Pop Rocks: Lady GaGa, Would You Please GoGo Now?

 So smart, in fact, she seems to think disco dates back to the Kennedy Administration.

 But never mind that, because when it comes to championing the cause of those who can't help the way they are, Lady Gaga sounds very dumb indeed.

-The word "retard" seems to occupy a gray area between truly unacceptable epithets (the "n"-word, the "f"-word) and others which, while vulgar, aren't generally enough to elicit widespread condemnation (calling someone an asshole, for example).
-I think it gets less attention than it might because the only people who seem to use it with any regularity are high schoolers and Internet message board denizens.
+The word "retard" seems to occupy a grey area between truly unacceptable epithets (the "n"-word, the "f"-word) and others which, while vulgar, aren't generally enough to elicit widespread condemnation (calling someone an asshole, for example).
+I think it gets less attention than it might because the only people who seem to use it with any regularity are high schoolers and internet message board denizens.